What should you do before using woodworking machines?

 What safety procedures should you follow when using woodworking machines?

-- Always wear safety glasses or goggles
+- Always wear safety glasses or goggles, or a face shield (with safety glasses or goggles).

 - Wear hearing protection that is suitable for the level and frequency of the noise you are exposed to in the woodworking area.
 If you have trouble hearing someone speak from three feet away, the noise level from the machine is too high.
 Damage to hearing may occur.